Biological Classification And System Of Classification Question 257

 The contractile vacuole eliminates excess water which enters the cell by osmosis.
 Because of the hypotonic nature fresh water continuously transfers into amoeba by osmosis.

 Both X and Y species are marine species.
-That’s why they developed contractile vacuoles when they kept in freshwater.
+That’s why they developed contractile vacuoles when they were placed in freshwater.

 But they lost their contractile vacuoles when transferred to seawater.

-There is already hypertonic environment in seawater to control water loss by themselves.
+There is already a hypertonic environment in seawater to control water loss in themselves.

 sathee Ask SATHEE